 If you’re someone who struggles with anxiety already, it’s easy to see why texting would exacerbate that.
 Although texting has been around for almost 25 years, it’s only since Blackberrys and other smartphones burst onto the stage that texting really took over.
 Suddenly, it wasn’t the occasional, painstakingly written message popping up on your Nokia, it was being constantly accessible to everyone you know—friends, partners, even your colleagues and bosses.
 We’re expected to answer quickly, even engage in full conversations via text, wherever we are.
 And, with many of us having group texts with our friends, it’s easy to get major FOMO—and keep checking your phone, just in case.

 If this sounds like you, here’s what you know about texting anxiety and how to combat it.

 The Extent of the Problem

 Constant text message conversations mean that you have endless opportunities to feel left out—you send something out into the world, and until you get feedback it’s easy to feel anxious.
 It's not in your head.
-In fact, in one study by the American Psychological Association's, one-fifth of Americans associated their phone with stress.
+In fact, in one survey conducted by the American Psychological Association, 43 percent of Americans admitted to "constantly checking" their technology, and one-fifth of Americans associated their technology with significant stress.
 These were devices that we thought were designed to make our lives easier, but for many of us, they’ve been anything but.
 Combine text message anxiety with the stress of being constantly available and plugged-in to the world around you, sleeping with your phone near your head, and our often unhealthy relationship with social media—and you have a recipe for disaster.

 How to Treat It